TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 void **set_pixel** **(** :ref:`MapType<enum_Terrain3DStorage_MapType>` map_type, :ref:`Vector3<class_Vector3>` global_position, :ref:`Color<class_Color>` pixel **)**

-Sets the pixel for the map type associated with the specified location.
+Sets the pixel for the map type associated with the specified position.
 This method is fine for setting a few pixels, but if you wish to modify thousands of pixels quickly, you should use :ref:`get_maps<class_Terrain3DStorage_method_get_maps>` or :ref:`get_map_region<class_Terrain3DStorage_method_get_map_region>` and edit the images directly.

 After setting pixels you need to call :ref:`force_update_maps<class_Terrain3DStorage_method_force_update_maps>`.
 You may also need to regenerate collision if you don't have dynamic collision enabled.